 We are going to start off our best rice cooker reviews with this unit from Oster.
 This is one of the more highly rated ones on offer.
 Best for small families, this unit can cook up to 6-cups of rice at a time, with ease.
 Let us take a peek.

 So, what do we get for our money?
 For starters, the convenience of a rice cooker.
-Essentially, just putting in the rice and the water, push the button, and forget.
+Essentially, just put in the rice and the water, push the button, and forget.
 The unit will automatically cook the rice.
 The unit will never burn or over boil the rice.
 We also get a stir fry option.

 The unit can also double up as a steamer, where you can steam your vegetables or buns.
 It comes equipped with a ladle and a handy measuring cup for the rice and a steaming tray for you to steam all those goodies.
 Though, it is pretty much the norm for all the rice cookers at this price range.

 And the steamer bit is a bonus if you love making soup and fondue.
 The only disadvantage we could find regarding this Oster cooker is that you have five items that need washing up after you are done cooking.
-Else, the recommendation does not get any higher for this cooker in maintaining a healthy lifestyle.
+The recommendation does not get any higher for this cooker in maintaining a healthy lifestyle.

 - Includes a steaming function